catherineloesch/Phase_2_Project/phase-2-project/README.md

 1) Home

     The Home component enables the user to get a weather forcast based on their location.
+    The weather data is fetched from the openweathermap API (https://openweathermap.org/api)

-    It also provides the user with some of the latest news headline from the BBC.
+    It also provides the user with some of the latest news headline from the BBC, fetched from https://newsapi.org/

 2) Todo  List